 Amir Beardsley is a bull rider from Red Bluff, California, and has been passionate about rodeo since the 6th grade.
-He has been traveling the West with his buddies searching for rodeos for awhile.
-When not atop a bull, Amir works with mentally challenged adults.
+During the off season, Amir works with at a residential progam for developmentally challenged adults, and also attends college.

 Madeleine Graham Blake lives on an inholding in the Lower Klamath Lake Wildlife Refuge with her husband Tupper and her dog Mighty Mick, the Diminutive Duck Dog.
 She taught film-based photography at Dominican University of California, and her work has been featured in three books and numerous publications, including Western Horseman and Range Magazine.